Clarke's tangent cones, subgradients, optimality conditions and the Lipschitzness at infinity: Clarke's tangent cones at infinity

 This proves \eqref{PT25} for $k = m$ and completes the proof. \end{proof}

-\begin{corollary} The set $T_C(\infty_I)$ is a closed convex cone in $\mathbb{R}^n$ containing $0.$ \end{corollary} \begin{proof} By definition, it is easy to check that $T_C(\infty_I)$ is a closed cone with vertex at the origin $0$ in $\mathbb{R}^n.$ Moreover, it is convex in view of Lemma~\ref{Lemma34}. \end{proof}
+\begin{corollary} The set $T_C(\infty_I)$ is a closed convex cone in $\mathbb{R}^n$ containing the origin. \end{corollary} \begin{proof} By definition, it is easy to check that $T_C(\infty_I)$ is a closed cone containing the origin.
+Moreover, it is convex in view of Lemma~\ref{Lemma34}. \end{proof}

 We are ready to prove the first of our main theorems, which gives a characterization of interior points of Clarke's tangent cones at infinity.

 \begin{theorem} Assume that the set $C$ is closed.
 Then $v \in \mathrm{int} T_C(\infty_I)$ if and only if there exist constants $\epsilon > 0, R > 0,$ and $\lambda > 0$ such that